 By Reflector “There are people, who the more you do for them, the less they will do for themselves.” ~ Jane Austen On the “precarious” front this week, my daughter’s mother (MDM) called.
 She wanted to talk, yet she let on as if she hadn’t been served the divorce papers.
 It was only later that my lawyer informed me she had received them.
 I therefore had no clue where the conversation was going.
 I was puzzled by her unusually receptive tone and her considerate, yet pointed questions.
 In brief MDM wanted to know if I would reconsider the whole divorce decision and seek counselling with her… etc, etc. *sigh* My encounters with MDM require close scrutiny of my motivations.
 I don’t know which is louder – the external critical parent voice that comes from her, my own or both?
-As much as I analyze and re-analyze, it’s impossible to come … Continue reading
+As much as I analyze and re-analyze, it’s impossible to come to one hundred percent certainty about another person.
+As Austen says, “Seldom, very seldom, does complete truth belong to any human disclosure; seldom can it happen that something is not a little disguised, or a little mistaken.”
+However, in spite of human limitations, discernment is necessary and one of the … Continue reading

 These are the writings of parents attempting to retain some semblance of sanity, as we try to deal with the game playing, gaslighting, manipulating, sabotage, entitlement, self importance, image priority, lying, and verbal abuse of narcissistic fathers or mothers of our children.